insomniacslk/fspinfo/README.md

 `fspinfo` is a library and command line to parse and present [FSP](https://github.com/IntelFsp/FSP/blob/master/FSP_License.pdf) information.

+NOTE: fspinfo is now part of the [fiano](https://github.com/linuxboot/fiano) framework.
+Find it under [cmds/fspinfo](https://github.com/linuxboot/fiano/tree/master/cmds/fspinfo).
+So this repository is now deprecated and read-only.

 Intel FSP specification 2.0 can be found at https://www.intel.com/content/dam/www/public/us/en/documents/technical-specifications/fsp-architecture-spec-v2.pdf .